-Most modern browsers and operating systems are supported for use with Blackboard.
+You can use modern browsers and operating systems with Blackboard.
 We keep a list of the officially supported browsers on our website.

 Other browsers and operating systems not on the list will usually work ok with Blackboard, but if you have experienced a browser related issue we would ask you to try an officially supported browser instead.